 Your doctor may take an x-ray.
 If your injury is severe, your doctor may order other imaging tests, such as magnetic resonance imaging (MRI).
 Your injured limb may need to be wrapped in an elastic bandage or put in a soft cast.

 Your doctor may recommend that you treat the injured area with R.I.C.E.: rest, ice, compression, and elevation.
 Use ice wrapped in a cloth or a towel.
 DO NOT apply ice directly to the skin.
 Apply R.I.C.E. as needed over the first several days after your injury.
 There is no evidence to show R.I.C.E. works, but doctors still believe it is helpful.

 Ice reduces pain, bleeding, and inflammation.
 It may also reduce more damage to other parts of the joint.
 Some evidence suggests that applying ice and using nonsteroidal anti-inflammatory drugs (NSAIDs) helps you heal faster.
 For more severe cases, wrap the affected area in an elastic bandage.
 You may need a cast to stabilize injuries.

 Rest the injured area for about 7 days.
 Your doctor may refer you to a physical therapist, who will give you exercises to help you strengthen muscles, joints, and ligaments.

 Over-the-counter pain relievers (analgesics) and anti-inflammatory medicines usually help.
 You should ask your doctor about the right dose for you.
-Don't use over-the-counter pain relievers for more than 2 weeks, and don't use pain relievers to mask the pain so you can keep using the injured area.
+DO NOT use over-the-counter pain relievers for more than 2 weeks.
+Also, DO NOT use pain relievers to mask the pain so you can keep using the injured area.